scraperflow/scraperflow-extra/scraperflow-jobs/fefe-blog-archiver/Readme.md

 recipient="..."
 ```

-To start this workflow, execute `scraperflow` in the same directory as `fefe.yf`.
+To start this workflow, execute `scraperflow` in the same directory as `fefe.yml`.
-If it is not the only `yf` file, execute `scraperflow fefe.yf`instead.
+If it is not the only `yml` file, execute `scraperflow fefe.yml`instead.

 # Dependencies